inverno-io/inverno-mods/README.md

 - pipes for data transformation
 - functional syntax inspired from XSLT and Erlang on top of the Java language that perfectly embraces reactive principles

-### inverno-ldap
+### io.inverno.mod.ldap

 The Inverno LDAP module specifies a reactive API for querying [LDAP][ldap] servers.
 It also includes a basic LDAP client implementation based on the JDK.
 It supports bind and search operations.

-### inverno-redis
+### io.inverno.mod.redis

 The Inverno Redis client module specifies a reactive API for executing Redis commands on a [Redis][redis] data store.
 It supports:

 - batch queries
 - transaction

-### inverno-redis-lettuce
+### io.inverno.mod.redis.lettuce

 The Inverno Redis client Lettuce implementation module provides Redis implementation on top of [Lettuce][lettuce] async pool.

-It also exposes a Redis Client bean backed by a Lettuce client and created using the module's configuration.
+It also provides a Redis Client bean backed by a Lettuce client and created using the module's configuration.
 It can be used as is to send commands to a Redis data store.

-### inverno-security
+### io.inverno.mod.security

 The Inverno Security module specifies an API for authenticating request to an application and controlling the access to protected services or resources.
 It provides: